 I have carpal tunnel syndrome and osteoarthritis in both hands.
 This makes it difficult to the simplest things.
 The assessors opinion?
 I was able to take paperwork out my bag and can use pen or pencil, therefore I have no issues.
 I received 6 points from the DWP, nowhere near the 15 that classes you as being unfit or needing adjustments to work.

 I phoned my MP straight away, she was speechless and wrote to the DWP asking why they had found me fit for work despite my health getting worse.

 I decided to ask for another mandatory reconsideration.
 I contacted a local charity called CHAP who are similar to the Citizens Advice Bureau to assist me.
 A very nice case worker helped me do mandatory reconsideration on 14th March.

-Today 30th May, I received a letter from the DWP.
+On May 30th I received a letter from the DWP.
 I have been asked to attend ANOTHER Work Capability Assessment.
 This is getting beyond a joke now.
 This shows the sheer determination by them to class me fit to work.